FirePlank/Auto-Chess/README.md

 the result may differ on different screen resolutions so i recommend trying out different board sizes and seeing which works best for you.

+Also disable piece animations cuz I have had the screenshots be taken mid animation making the piece appear to be in a different square.

 The A.I was trained on lichess so play there for optimal results, but it should work fine on chess.com and other chess with a few tweaks!

 ## Credits